elishacloud/Silent-Hill-2-Enhancements/README.md

  * **Effects Flicker Fix** - Removes the black flicker that appears at the beginning of post-processing effects.
  * **Flashlight Brightness** - Adjusts flashlight brightness to resemble the PS2 version.
 Reduces flashlight intensity for environments, but keeps enemies and NPCs bright.
  * **Fog 2D Fix** - Fixes an issue on Nvidia graphics cards where the 2D fog is missing.
+ * **Fog Fix** - Makes the game's fog closer resemble the PlayStation 2's version which is considered the best.
+Based on [Nemesis2000 Fog Fix](http://ps2wide.net/pc.html#sh2).
  * **Fog Parameter Fix** - Adjusts the fog-of-war boundaries for specific areas to fix visual errors.
  * **Fullscreen Windowed Mode** - Enables fullscreen windowed mode.
 Requires Windowed Mode to be enabled (WndMode = 1).
  * **Game Load Fix** - Disables free-saving in a few rooms that would cause game issues upon file loading back into the rooms.